Optimal Decision Rules when Payoffs are Partially Identified: Introduction

-Importantly, we show asymptotic equivalence to the proposed Bayesian or bootstrap implementations is in fact \emph{necessary} for optimality: any decision whose asymptotic behavior is different from these is sub-optimal.
-Hence, it follows from our necessity result that ``plug-in rules'', which plug an efficient estimator $\hat P$ into the oracle decision rule if $P$ were known, can perform sub-optimally. \cite{Manski2021Haavelmo,Manski2021} refers to plug-in rules as ``as-if'' optimization, because the estimated parameters $\hat P$ are treated as if they are the true parameters. \cite{Manski2021Haavelmo,Manski2021} shows in numerical experiments that plug-in rules may perform poorly under finite-sample minimax regret criteria.
-Our necessity result provides a complementary and quite general theoretical explanation for why plug-in rules may perform poorly, albeit under a different (but related) optimality criterion to that of \cite{Manski2021Haavelmo,Manski2021}. \footnote{For the intuition, consider a treatment assignment problem under partial identification of the ATE.
-Oracle rules depend on a robust welfare contrast $b(P)$ formed from bounds on the ATE.
-The bounds are non-smooth functions of $P$ in many empirically relevant settings reviewed in Section~\ref{sec:treatment} and include intersection bounds, nonseparable panel data models, and bounds based on extrapolating IV estimands.
-This non-smoothness leads to a failure of the $\delta$-method that breaks the asymptotic equivalence between plug-in rules, which depend on $b(\hat P)$, and optimal rules, which depend on the average of $b(\cdot)$ across a bootstrap or posterior distribution.}
+Importantly, we show asymptotic equivalence to the (quasi-)Bayes or bootstrap rules is \emph{necessary} for optimality: any decision whose asymptotic behavior is different from these is sub-optimal.
+It follows that ``plug-in'' rules, which plug an efficient estimator $\hat \mu$ into the oracle decision rule if $\mu$ were known, can perform sub-optimally.\footnote{\cite{Manski2021Haavelmo,Manski2021} refers to plug-in rules as ``as-if'' optimization, because estimators $\hat \mu$ are treated as if they are the true parameters.} \cite{Manski2021Haavelmo,Manski2021} shows in numerical experiments that plug-in rules may perform poorly under finite-sample minimax regret criteria.
+Our necessity result provides a complementary and quite general theoretical explanation for why plug-in rules may perform poorly, albeit under a different (but related) optimality criterion.\footnote{For the intuition, consider a treatment assignment problem under partial identification of the ATE.
+Oracle rules depend on a robust welfare contrast $b(\mu)$ formed from bounds on the ATE.
+The bounds are non-smooth functions of $\mu$ in many empirically relevant settings reviewed in Section~\ref{sec:treatment}.
+This non-smoothness leads to a failure of the $\delta$-method that breaks the asymptotic equivalence between plug-in rules, which depend on $b(\hat \mu)$, and optimal rules, which depend on the average of $b(\cdot)$ across a bootstrap or posterior distribution.} In our empirical application to the adoption of a job-training program, our optimal decision produces different treatment recommendations than the plug-in rule for some sub-populations.

-In Section~\ref{sec:treatment.empirical} we present an empirical application based on \cite{IK} in which a decision maker decides whether or not to adopt a job-training program based on several RCT estimates and their standard errors from other studies.
-Intersection bounds are derived by extrapolating multiple studies.
-Our optimal decision produces different treatment recommendations than the plug-in rule for some sub-populations.
-In Section~\ref{sec:optimality} we show this difference is explained clearly through our optimality theory and necessity result.